Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 5. Negative Self-Perception:

-Unresolved trauma can significantly impact an individual’s self-perception and self-worth.
-They may develop negative beliefs about themselves, feeling guilt, shame, or self-blame for the traumatic event.
+Unresolved childhood trauma in adults can significantly affect self-perception and self-worth.
+People may develop negative beliefs about themselves, feeling guilt, shame, or self-blame for the traumatic event.

 This negative self-perception can lead to a loss of confidence, self-isolation, and difficulties in forming and maintaining healthy relationships.